Output

 No. Most people understand the system better when it starts with plain-English functions before traditional labels are introduced.

-Because they help explain work, money, pressure, expression, and relationship patterns in a way that feels more specific than generic horoscope writing.
+Because they help explain work, responsibility, pressure, expression, and relationship patterns in a way that feels more specific than generic horoscope writing.

-The best follow-up is the Luck Cycles guide, because it shows how these dynamics rise and fall over time rather than staying static forever.
+The best follow-up is daily timing, because it shows how broad patterns can rise and fall over time rather than staying static forever.

 Best next step

 Once a user understands support, pressure, output, and wealth dynamics, the next question is when those patterns intensify.
-That is where Luck Cycles become valuable.
+That is where later timing context becomes useful.